rh0910/410Project/README.md

 One atSign will be the device and the other atSign will be displaying the data on an application."

-This project is to demonstrate secure communication between two devices over the internet with the help of "@signs".
+The purpose of this project is to demonstrate secure communication between two devices/involved parties over the internet with the help of `@signs`.
-@signs are the creation of the company called @sign, which allows their users to own a unique identity on their server.
+`@signs` are the creation of the company called "@sign", which allows their users to create and own a unique individual identity on the company servers.
 Think of it like an email address.
-Using an @sign will allow the users to communicate with each other through the @sign company servers while having absolute privacy.
-This means no sudden advertisements about something which you have been talking about in your friends chats.
+Using an `@sign` will allow the users to communicate with each other through the @sign company servers while having absolute privacy.
+This means no sudden advertisements about something which you have been talking about in your group chats.
-That being said, "communication" between @signs is not limited to just text chat or voice calls.
-These @signs are capable of being installed on IOT devices, which allows the devices to receive encrypted data. `IOT` stands for `Internet Of Things`, where a device is built using a combination of sensors that only serves to send and receive a certain form of data.
-Other than the listed parts mentioned before, there are a large variety of sensors available for anyone to purchase and start builing their own IOT device.
-Examples include how a hospital nurse can be paged about or a doctor receiving heart rate data from the patient etc, through IOT devices.
+That being said, "communication" between `@signs` is not limited to just text chat or voice calls.
+These `@signs` are capable of being installed on `IOT` devices, allowing the devices to send and receive encrypted data. `IOT` stands for `Internet Of Things`, where a device is built using a combination of sensors that only serves to send and receive certain forms(s) of data.
+Other than the listed parts mentioned above, there is a large variety of sensors available for anyone to purchase and start builing their own IOT device.
+Starter IOT kits are available on Amazon, and can also be found at MicroCenter and other hardware stores.
+Example uses of `IOT` devices include how a hospital nurse can be paged directly from the front desk, and a doctor directly receiving heart-rate data from a patient using an `IOT` device to measure the heart-rate etc.

-......more on this later.....
+For this project, we have joined together and created an `@sign IOT` device.
+The objective of this project was that our device needs to be capable of sensing the presence of an object or "obstacle" in it's vicinity.
+Our device should also be able to detect when a collision has occured with "obstacle".

 The two devices (or people behind the scene) are the Pico W device and one windows or mac or linux device.
 Both need to be connected to the internet for this project to work.
 The Pico W device will send a "message" to another computer, with the help of an @sign,

+# Potential use case

+Due to it's small size and scale, along with it being very light weight, our project IOT device can be installed and embedded onto remote controllable devices, such as drones.
+This will allow the controller to know about collisions and avoid potentially damaging the operational device.
+Thus, this can be installed on drones and be sent out for exploration.
+Maybe sometime it'll be used on robots sent out for interplanetary explorations, but for now we can stick on Earth.

 # // insert how to set up device //
 replace all in this header with the setup instructions